takev/Orion/rigel/CBSON.md

 Can encode either True or False.

 ### List
-A list contains a set of values, ending with the 'end' token.
+A list contains a set of values, ending with the mark token.

-### Dictionary
+### Object
 A dictionary contains a set of key value pairs.

-### Object
-A object is simular to a dictionary but includes the name of the type that is being (de)serialized.

-### Copy
-The copy-operator is replaced by a single field from the compression-window at a distance of 0 to 127.
-The result of the copy is in itself added to the compression-window.

-All fields that are encoded as 2 or more bytes are added to the compression-window.

-The header (type length & name) of a byte-array, custom-field & object are added to the compression-window before the compount byte-array, custom-field & object value.

-The individual fields (keys & values) of a list, dictionary & object are added to the compression-window after the compount list, dictionary & object value.
+First keys are send, followed by the mark token.
+Then all values are send, followed by the second mark token.

+Keys must be unique within an object.

+The keys are send first, so it is easier to compress using a lzw-like algorithm.
+For this and for canonicallity reasons the keys must be sorted.

+If a name is included then the object is used to (de)serialize a class-instance.
+A name must be a string of at least 1 character or none.

-### Keep-alive
+### Mark
-This character can be send between fields to keep the network connection alive.
+The mark token is technically not a field.
+The mark token is not allowed to start a field, or it would not be possible to differentiate a field from the end of a list or dictionary.

+Since the only value that is not allowed in a UTF-8 string is 0x00 it is a useful value for the mark-code.

+## Sorting
+Keys in an object must be sorted for canonical reasons.
+The following sort ordering must be used.

+* None
+* False
+* True
+* Ascending integers
+* Ascending binary float (-infinite, ascending value, +infinite, NaN code).
+* Ascending decimal float (-infinite, ascending value, +infinite, NaN code).
+* Strings, sorted left to right for each byte value in its UTF-8 encoded form.
+* Byte-array, sorted by name, then left to right for each byte value.
+* list, sorted left to right
+* object, sorted by name, then by keys left to right, then by values left to right.